brendan-mccaffrey/liquitybot/README.md

-## TODO: WE SHOULD CHECK FOR WHEN UNISWAP IS MORE EXPENSIVE NOT LESS

 # [Redemption Arbitrage Bot](https://gitcoin.co/issue/liquity/beta/2/100025005)

 This project contains code to arbitrage the ETH/LUSD rates on Uniswap and the redemption rate on Liquity.
 It is designed for the Kovan testnet, however this can be adapted by changing the addresses in constants.ts.